 Montenegro offers some of the best weather and sailing conditions.

 Overall, Montenegro is an extremely pleasant place to sail.
 It is best to leave your sailing trip at around 10:00 am and set off at an early evening.
 You’ll find a number of mooring spots along the coast.
 There is a small tidal range of two feet.
 Do take care by watching out for ferries in the Strait Verige.
-If you'd rather let someone else handle your boat rental, hire a skipper from Zizoo to ensure your safety and comfort.
+If you'd rather let someone else handle the sailing, hire a skipper from Zizoo together with your sailing holiday.

 Zizoo can get you started on your very own maritime adventure in Montenegro.